OpenCMISS/manage/docs/config/multiarch.rst

      e.g. :sh:`cmake -DMPI=mpich`.
      The build system is aware of those implementations and tries to find according compiler wrappers at pre-guessed locations.
-   - If you want the build environment to build the specified MPI for you, set :var:`SYSTEM_MPI` to :cmake:`NO` and let the build system download and compile the specified implementation.
+   - If you want the build environment to build the specified MPI for you, set :var:`MPI_USE_SYSTEM` to :cmake:`NO` and let the build system download and compile the specified implementation.

      .. note::